Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

 As discussed earlier, the TPMS is located on the rim of the tire.
 Thus, there are chances that this electronic box gets damaged during the tire rotation or replacement process.
 So, whenever you are going for a car’s tire change, do check then and there for the issue of low tire pressure light but tires are fine to avoid the hassle of coming back to the automotive shop later.

-Furthermore, you might replace old tires using a different tire that does not have TPMS like the rest, or doesn’t have the right TPMS as specified by your automaker.
+Furthermore, you might replace old tires using a different tire that does not have TPMS like the rest or doesn’t have the right TPMS as specified by your automaker.
 When this happens, it’s like your vehicle has to go through a re-learning process, which can trigger the TPMS light but tire pressure good.

 In this case, all it requires to turn off the light is taking your vehicle for a casual drive at a constant speed for 10 minutes or so.
 If this does not resolve the issue, you would most likely need to take your car to a mechanic for an external recalibration.

-Malfunctioning TPMS Sensor
+Malfunctioning TPMS sensor

 If you have used a pressure gauge and confirmed that all four tires are properly inflated to the optimum level specified by your automaker, but every time you start the car, the pressure light turns on and stays lighted, this means the TPMS is not functioning properly.
 In this case, it’s best to consult a mechanic to inspect and possibly replace the TPMS.

 Physical sensors are prone to wear and tear over time, particularly to the gaskets, seals, valve caps, or core of the sensor.
 These sensors also run on onboard batteries, which have a limited lifespan of about 5 to 7 years (up to 10 years in the best cases).
-Low battery power and age-related wear and tear can cause the TPMS sensor to malfunction and cause the low tire pressure light but tires are fine issue.
+Low battery power and age-related wear and tear can cause the TPMS sensor to malfunction and cause the low tire pressure light but tires are a fine issue.

 Another reason for malfunctioning TPMS sensors is if there’s any substance other than air or nitrogen in the tire, such as flat-repair sealants used when repairing a tire flat.

 Almost all tires lose air pressure gradually over time through the inflation valve, even with a spare or if the vehicle is in storage and rarely driven.
 There’s a cap, but the role of the valve stem’s dust cap is to keep dirt out instead of better keeping air in.
-So while it’s recommended that you check your tire pressure at least once a month, it’s always a good idea to check your spare tire as well, and inflate it to the optimum pressure so that you will always have a properly inflated spare tire to swap in at any time.
+So while it’s recommended that you check your tire pressure at least once a month, it’s always a good idea to check your spare tire as well and inflate it to the optimum pressure so that you will always have a properly inflated spare tire to swap in at any time.

 Sudden loss of air pressure in tires is pretty common and might cause the TPMS light to turn on although you just inflated your tires properly a few days ago.
 Loss of pressure is likely caused by driving on very rough terrains or bumping up against a curb, which can cause the seal between the tire and the wheel rim to separate momentarily, thus letting a small amount of air leak through.

-Other common reasons for air leakage which can cause the low tire pressure light but tires are fine issue include damage to the wheel rim due to physical shocks on the road like flying pebbles or debris, or a faulty tire valve that bleeds air gradually.
+Other common reasons for air leakage which can cause the low tire pressure light but tires are a fine issue include damage to the wheel rim due to physical shocks on the road like flying pebbles or debris, or a faulty tire valve that bleeds air gradually.

 Low Tire Pressure Light but Tires are Fine: How To Fix

-Locate the Reset Button
+Locate the reset button

 Positioned inside the glove box (a compartment inside the dashboard), you can easily find it in front of the passenger’s seat.
-In case, you can’t locate it, find the button with the “SET” marked on it or else check the car’s manual.
+In case, you can’t locate it, find the button with the “SET” marked on it, or else check the car’s manual.

 Note: The position of this button may vary according to the brand and the car’s model.

-Press the Reset Button
+Press the reset button

 This would resolve the issue.
 But, it is important here to note that the process of resetting the TPMS may vary in accordance with the car model.
 Therefore, do consult the vehicle’s manual before heading for it.